-Since 2011 Park Foundation has, working though intermediaries, offered its holdings for filing or co-filing shareholder resolutions on issues of priority to the Foundation.
+Since 2011 Park Foundation has, working through intermediaries, offered its holdings for filing or co-filing shareholder resolutions on issues of priority to the Foundation.
 In 2016 the Foundation is participating in seven resolutions, primarily around environmental and community impacts and investment risk from natural gas hydrofracking, stranded carbon asset risk, requesting reports on reducing greenhouse gas emissions, and media.
-To conduct these resolutions with holdings that would otherwise be excluded from the portfolio, the Foundation maintains a separate Shareholder Action Account where it retains stocks at low value (less than $10,000) to be used for executing resolutions.
+To conduct these resolutions withholdings that would otherwise be excluded from the portfolio, the Foundation maintains a separate Shareholder Action Account where it retains stocks at a low value (less than $10,000) to be used for executing resolutions.
 This account holds approximately 34 stocks that are primarily oil and gas, agriculture and media companies.
 The Foundation also selectively signs on to letters on issues of interest to the Foundation.
 In 2017 these issues included the SEC's consideration of corporate disclosure on sustainability, water stewardship in the meat sector, limits on shareholder resolutions, support for the Paris Agreement, withdrawal of support for the Dakota Access pipeline, net neutrality and global banks management of climate change risk.

 Park Foundation was one of the original 17 signatories to the 2014 Divest/Invest Philanthropy Initiative that encouraged foundations to divest themselves of carbon stocks, and commit themselves to “climate solutions” investments.
 Park Foundation has, with the exception of holdings in the Shareholder Action Account described above, eliminated the “Carbon Underground 200” stocks from its portfolio.
 The Foundation has conservatively estimated that climate solutions investments constitute approximately 15% of its current portfolio.